tycheung/code_analyzer/README.md

 - Architecture evaluation
 - Test coverage tracking

 The key difference is that these metrics are analyzed in the context of team dynamics and deployment success, not just as standalone indicators.
+This tool is designed to assist in decision-making and foster collaboration.
+It serves as a guiding framework rather than a rigid, step-by-step directive.
+Users should interpret its output with discernment and avoid over-reliance.
+Always consider additional context and perspectives when making decisions.

 ## Features